TWI - Training Within Industry

 • the ability to build good relations with employees (sometimes described as the ability of leadership.

-The TWI program was designed for experienced employees, and not to new employees.
-The assumption of the program was that every experienced employee (leader, manager) possesses knowledge about the work and scope of responsibilities, which is gained through practice for years.
+The Training Within Industry program was designed for experienced employees, not new ones.
+The assumption of the program was that every experienced employee (leader, manager) possesses knowledge about the work and scope of responsibilities, which is gained through practice over the years.
 In contrast, the three key management skills must be developed.
-This program provides ready-made tools which support the management of employees by their superiors.
+This program provides ready-made tools that support the management of employees by their superiors.

 What benefits did the TWI program bring?

-The implementation of the TWI program in American industry brought tremendous benefits and contributed to the victory over Hitler’s armies.
-Out of the 600 manufacturing companies who participated in this program during World War II:
+The implementation of the Training Within Industry program in American industry brought tremendous benefits and contributed to the victory over Hitler’s armies.
+Out of the 600 manufacturing companies that participated in this program during World War II:

 • 100% of companies shortened the time of training new employees by 25% or more,